• By Admin

 To remedy these concerns, organizations will need to put into place a clear policy that would describe:

-- What information to be collected.
+• What information is to be collected.

-- The end-users of such information.
+• The end-users of such information.

-- The people that would have access to this information.
+• The people that would have access to this information.

 These areas should harbor total transparency to build trust between the employees and the organization; adherence to data privacy should also be guaranteed.
 By addressing the monitoring head-on, organizations can establish a culture whereby employees feel honored and valued.